evokateur/rag-knowledge-mcp/README.md

 # RAG Knowledge Base MCP Server

-This is an MCP server I use to connect a RAG knowledge base to Claude
+This is an MCP server I use to connect a RAG knowledge base to Claude Desktop, Claude Code, and [other things](https://github.com/evokateur/cv-joint).

 ## Setup